dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

     phenomenological limits of artificial intelligence, 3D printing and nano-technology.

-- how does this impact the developed world?
+- how does this impact developing nations?
   - what does it mean for a rising china?
   - what does it mean for America and the EU?